insomynwa/ava-menu/dummy-data/README.txt

 - WooCommerce plugin;
-- JetElements plugin;
+- AvaElements plugin;
 - create products with WooCommerce.

-Keep in mind, that the style of the modules containing WooCommerce products is dependent on the theme’s style settings.
+Keep in mind, that the style of the modules containing WooCommerce products is dependent on the themeï¿½s style settings.

 __________________________